thomasbarkats/yasui/docs/guide/getting-started.md

 If you encounter any issues or have questions:

-1. Check the [Basic Concepts](/basic-concepts) guide for detailed explanations
+1. Check out the [Basic Concepts](/guide/basic-concepts) guide for detailed explanations
-2. Review the [Decorators Reference](/decorators) for all available decorators
+2. Check out the [Decorators Reference](/reference/decorators) for all available decorators
-3. Look at the [Examples](/examples/) for more complex use cases
+3. Look at the [Examples in the source code](https://github.com/thomasbarkats/yasui/tree/main/src/examples) for more complex use cases

 Happy coding with YasuiJS!